List of The Thundermans characters: Sarah

-Mrs. Wong
+Mrs. Wong / Olympia Wong

 Mrs. Wong (Helen Hong) is the neighbor of the Thundermans and the owner of a pizza restaurant who is never nice to anyone, especially to the Thundermans.

 In "This Looks Like a Job For..."
 Phoebe and Max take up jobs in her restaurant, but end up getting fired after they inadvertently destroy her kitchen, thus igniting her contempt for the twins and their family.
 In "Thundermans: Secret Revealed", she exposes the Thundermans to the people in Hiddenville upon figuring out their secret identities.
 Later, it is revealed that her first name is Olympia.
 In "Thundermans: Banished!" her restaurant is accidentally destroyed by Phoebe and Max's attempts to stop an explosion, causing Super President Kickbutt to relocate the Thundermans to Antarctica and reassign their post to Falcon Man's family.
 She later rebuilds it, only for Candi Falconman to crash through her roof.
 She is among the Hiddenville residents to be fooled by Super President Kickbutt's fake power-removal on the Thundermans.
 She is also the aunt of Darcy Wong.